usc-sail/peft-ser/package/README.md

 The output emotion mappings are: {0: "Neutral", 1: "Angry", 2: "Sad", 3: "Happy"}.
 We would add a version for 6-emotion later.

 #### b.
 Training details
 For all the released models, we train/evaluate with the same data.
 Unlike the ACII paper where the audio was restricted to 6s, these open-release models support the audio duration to the maximum of 10s for broader use cases.
 We also combine the convolutional output along with the transformer encodings for fine-tuning, as we find this further increase the model performance.
+We used a fix seed of 8.

 #### c.
 Training/validation/test splits for reproducing the results